-- Maximum size limit for an e-mail message Sets a limit for the total byte size of the message after all transfer encoding and MIME multipart wrappers have been applied.
-This setting can be set as the default in the Global Component Settings → Maestro User Interface → Default Size Limits.
+- Maximum size limit for an email message Sets a limit for the total byte size of the message after all transfer encoding and MIME multipart wrappers have been applied.
+This setting can be set as the default in the Global Component Settings > Maestro User Interface > Default Size Limits.
 The default can be overridden by setting this limit at the group or user level when administering user accounts.
 See Section 9.2 Editing Account Information and Assigning Single User Settings. - Maximum file size for uploaded files Applies to all types of files uploaded to the system including recipient lists, HTML and text messages, attachments, images, and so on.
 This setting is only available application wide.
-It is not available at the group or user levels. - Content Restrictions Allows special AOL Rich Text formatting as part of defining an e-mail message.
+It is not available at the group or user levels. - Content Restrictions Allows special AOL Rich Text formatting as part of defining an email message.
 If allowed, users can choose to include an AOL alternative in any HTML message created.
-This setting is available application wide as a default setting, and users can inherit or override the setting. - Drop-in Content Restrictions Creates a positive list for files and a positive list for URLs that are going to be used as drop-in content elements.
+This setting is obsolete and not recommended. - Drop-in Content Restrictions Creates a positive list for files and a positive list for URLs that are going to be used as drop-in content elements.
 This helps prevent security breaches into local files and URLs.
 If this setting is left blank on the system level, it must be set on the group or user level to allow those accounts to use files and/or URLs as drop-in content.
 If left blank on every level, drop-in content of these types will not be allowed.
-See Section 9.2 Editing Account Information and Assigning Single User Settings for more information. - Recipients Restrictions The top section, "Recipients Type Restrictions" sets the type of recipients the user is able to use for an e-mail job.
-If "Disabled" is selected, the option will appear grayed out in the Maestro User Interface, and the user will not be able to select it.
-If "Hidden" is selected, the recipient type will be disabled and will not appear at all in the Maestro User Interface.
+See Section 9.2 Editing Account Information and Assigning Single User Settings for more information. - Recipients Restrictions The top section, Recipients Type Restrictions, sets the type of recipients the user is able to use for an email job.
+If Disabled is selected, the option will appear grayed out in the Maestro User Interface, and the user will not be able to select it.
+If Hidden is selected, the recipient type will be disabled and will not appear at all in the Maestro User Interface.
 The default can be overridden when configured at the group and user level.
 See Section 9.2 Editing Account Information and Assigning Single User Settings for more information.

-The bottom section, "Recipients Upload Restrictions" contains a text box for the administrator to enter in allowable paths or path prefixes leading to files on a server accessible to the Maestro User Interface.
+The bottom section, Recipients Upload Restrictions contains a text box for the administrator to enter in allowable paths or path prefixes leading to files on a server accessible to the Maestro User Interface.
 These files are used for uploading "just-in-time" CSV files for recipients definitions.
 If left blank, CSV files used for just-in-time recipients definitions in the recipients definition wizard will not be allowed.

-Hosted List Restrictions - Under Global Component Settings → Maestro User Interface $\rightarrow$ Hosted Data Settings, check or uncheck boxes to allow users and groups to create Hosted Recipient Lists and Hosted LISTSERV lists.
+Hosted List Restrictions - Under Global Component Settings > Maestro User Interface > Hosted Data Settings, check or uncheck boxes to allow users and groups to create Hosted Recipient Lists and Hosted LISTSERV lists.
 If the boxes are left unchecked, users and groups may not create such lists.
-If Hosted LISTSERV Lists are allowed, their connection settings need to be configured under the Connection Settings for Hosted LISTSERV Lists (see section 6 LISTSERV and LISTSERV Maestro.)
+If Hosted LISTSERV Lists are allowed, their connection settings need to be configured under the Connection Settings for Hosted LISTSERV Lists (see section 6 LISTSERV and LISTSERV Maestro).